Subcommittee on the HASS Requirementreturn to MIT home page

 Subcommittee on the HASS Requirement (SHR)

-At its meeting of May 20, 2009, the MIT Faculty passed recommendations for changes to the Humanities, Arts, and Social Sciences (HASS) Requirement as put forth by the CUP with support from the School of Humanities, Arts, and Social Sciences.
+At its meeting of May 20, 2009, the MIT Faculty passed recommendations for changes to the Humanities, Arts, and Social Sciences (HASS) Requirement as put forth by the Committee on the Undergraduate Program with support from the School of Humanities, Arts, and Social Sciences.

 This motion called for the creation of a new Subcommittee of the CUP to oversee the HASS Requirement.
 In passing this motion, the Faculty supported several high-level goals for the CUP subcommittee: